 What Does a Typical Period Look Like?

 In the great words of Fraulein Maria, let’s start at the very beginning.
 A very good place to start.
 SCIENCE HOUR.
 Menstruation is cycle that is usually 28-30 days.
 During a normal menstrual cycle your hormones are working around the clock.
 Gonadotropin-releasing hormone (GnRH) is released from the hypothalamus (a gland in the brain) and it works on the pituitary (another gland in the brain) to release follicle-stimulating hormone (FSH) and luteinizing hormone (LH).
 These hormones then act on the ovaries, which produces estrogen and progesterone, which work on the uterus to carry out the menstrual cycle.
 This process is regulated by something called the hypothalamic-pituitary-ovarian axis.
 At the end cycle, the uterine lining sheds off, leading to menstruation, aka – AUNT FLO.

 What is Amenorrhea?

-For most women, getting our period is a normal occurrence that is likely taken for granted (and also, kinda dreadded).
-For approximately 3-4% of women, however, the monthly crimson wave just never appears.
+For most menstruating people, getting our period is a normal occurrence that is likely taken for granted (and also, kinda dreaded).
+For approximately 3-4% of menstruating individuals, however, the monthly crimson wave just never appears.
 This is what we know of as Amenorrhea, or the absence of a period during reproductive years (approx. 12-49 years old).
 There are two types of amenorrhea: primary and secondary.
 Primary amenorrhea is when a woman doesn’t receive her period by the age of 16, while secondary amenorrhea is when a woman misses her period for three months or more after she had already started menstruation.

 For the purpose of this article, we’re going to look at some of the reasons why you might be experiencing secondary amenorrhea and what you can do to get your period back.